Summer Research Experience

 STEP 1

-Students should complete a Student Pre-Proposal to provide their name, Email Address (@umd or @terpmail), Numeric UID Number (9 Digits), their Mentor's Name, Mentor's Email Address (@umd), and a brief description of their proposed project.
-The primary purpose of the Student Pre-Proposal is to ensure the student has secured a mentor, and responses will not be used for admission decisions.
+Applicants should complete a Student Pre-Proposal to provide us with their name, email address, and UID number, as well as their mentor's name, mentor's email address, and a brief description of their proposed project.
+The primary purpose of the Student Pre-Proposal is to confirm that the student has found a mentor for their project, and the project description provided in this section of the form will not be used for admission decisions.

-After the student has completed the Student Pre-Proposal, the mentor will receive an invitation via email to complete the Mentor Agreement.
-The Mentor Agreement will request the mentor confirm their role as the student’s mentor and outline review criteria and materials required in the Mentor Review.
+After the student has completed the Student Pre-Proposal, the mentor they designate on the form will receive an invitation via email to complete the Mentor Agreement.
+The Mentor Agreement will ask the mentor to confirm their willingness to serve as the student’s mentor if the student is accepted to SPIRE.

 Mentor Agreement